The Knack

 In an effort to keep from over-exposure, the group refused to give interviews.
 All that did was buy them a lot of negative music press.
 Everyone was piling on amid accusations the group was stuck up and self-important.

 The Knack’s sophomore release, “… But The Little Girls Understand” failed to gain ground – it sold a measly 600,000 copies (a major accomplishment for most groups).
 A third album “Round Trip” rolled out in ’81 but by then everyone had moved on.
-Soon The Knack was history – at least for the ’80s.
+Soon The Knack were history – at least for the ’80s.

 The Knack resurfaced in the ’90s with a pair of lackluster albums, “Serious Fun” and “Zoom.”
 The group toured a bit with former Missing Persons drummer Terry Bozzio replacing Gary.